jonshiach/graphics-notes/_sources/_pages/06_3D_worlds.md

 ## Coordinate systems

-OpenGL uses a coordinate system with the $x$ axis pointing horizontally to the right, the $y$ axis pointing vertically upwards and the $z$ axis pointing horizontally towards the viewer.
+OpenGL uses a coordinate system with the $x$-axis pointing horizontally to the right, the $y$-axis pointing vertically upwards and the $z$-axis pointing horizontally towards the viewer.
 To simplify things when it comes to displaying the 3D world, the axes are limited to a range from $-1$ to $1$, so any object outside this range will not be shown on the display.
 These are known as **Normalised Device Coordinates (NDC)**.

 ```{figure} ../_images/06_NDC.svg
 :width: 600